alexandroprado/caf-samples/dt-to-labs.md

     ![Support Message](./media/dt-to-labs/support.png)

- ## Step 3: Create Windows Virtual Desktops for developers to use remote locations
+ ## Step 3: Create Windows 10 Multi-Session Virtual Desktops for developers to use from remote locations

-Contoso needs to create a Windows Virtual Desktop which can be used by remote developers.
-They follow a two step process to ensure this can be reused:
+Contoso needs to create a Windows Virtual Desktop for remote developers.

-- Create a Formula (reusable base) for the Remote Developers
-- Provision a VM in Azure DevTest Labs for Remote Developers

-1. Contoso creates a Formula (reusable base)
+1. Contoso creates a Windows 10 Muilt-Session VM using a base.

- - Contoso opens the the Formulas, clicks +Add, and selects a ***Windows 10 Enterprise multi-session*** base.
+ - Contoso opens the All virtual machines, clicks +Add, and selects a ***Windows 10 Enterprise multi-session*** base.

     ![Windows 10 Base](./media/dt-to-labs/win10base.png)